Sekou Keita Souza

-Sekou Keita Souza (born 12 December 1994) is a Guinean professional footballer who plays for Aigues Mortes as a forward.
+Sekou Keita Souza (born 12 December 1994) is a Guinean professional footballer who plays as a forward for Le Grau-du-Roi.

 Club career

 Born in Conakry, Keita made his senior debut in Spain with Alcobendas CF in 2011, in Tercera División.
 In 2012, he moved to Atlético Madrid, returning to youth football, and was promoted to the C-team in the summer of 2013.

 In June 2014, after appearing regularly, Keita moved to the reserves in Segunda División B. On 18 December he made his first team debut, coming on as a late substitute for goalscorer Mario Mandžukić in a 2–2 home draw against CE L'Hospitalet, for the season's Copa del Rey.

 On 7 July 2015, Keita was loaned to Ligue 2 side Evian Thonon Gaillard for one year.
 After this he remained in France, signing a three-year contract with fellow Ligue 2 side Red Star.

 After six month with Ermis Aradippou, in January 2019 he returned in France with Laval.
 In February 2020, he moved to F91 Dudelange in Luxembourg.

-In September 2021 he signed with Serbian club Voždovac.
+In September 2021, he signed with Serbian club Voždovac.